johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 We did this by adding `fetchpriority="high"` to the first image on each blog post; the "title" image if you will.
 This is a hint to the browser that the image is important and should be loaded as soon as possible.
 We also added `loading="lazy"` to all the other images on a given blog post.
 This is a hint to the browser that those images (the "below the fold" images) are not as important, and can be loaded later if and when they are required.

 The effect of these two changes combined, is that when a browser lands on a blog post it loads the first image as soon as possible, and then it doesn't immediately load the rest images; it focuses on giving the user a usable page.
-The upshot of this is that the Largest Contentful Paint (LCP) is loaded as soon as possible and the browser remain more responsive.
+The upshot of this is that the Largest Contentful Paint (LCP) is loaded as soon as possible and the browser remains more responsive.
 The remaining images may be loaded...
 Or they may not - it depends on whether people scroll down to them.
 This translates into improved perceived performance / user experience.

 And again: less is more.
 [I've written about how using `fetchpriority="high"` and `loading="lazy"` was implemented in depth here](../2023-01-18-docusaurus-improve-core-web-vitals-fetchpriority/index.md).